Minako Honda: Later career and illness

 Towards the end of her life, she released several classical albums demonstrating her soprano singing voice, including religious works such as "Amazing Grace" and Ave Maria.
 She also sang theme songs for several anime programs.

 She did not abandon pop music in her adult career; indeed, she became recognized for her vocal improvement in the adult pop genre.
 Her song "Tsubasa" is famous for the "long note" that she holds for 30 seconds.

 In 2004, Honda would add a period to the end of her name; this was done because Honda believed there was judgment to her surname.

 Honda became ill in late 2004, but still performed in December in spite of a fever and fatigue.
 When her cold-like symptoms failed to improve, she sought medical treatment and was diagnosed with acute myelogenous leukemia on January 5, 2005.

 Honda was able to celebrate her 38th birthday at home feeling relatively well, but had a relapse shortly afterwards.
 Chromosome aberration was discovered and she received a dose of anticancer medicine from the United States to treat it.
 She recovered again briefly, but then suffered another relapse.

 Death

-Honda developed lung complications on October 21, and she lapsed into a coma on November 3.
+Honda developed lung complications on October 21, 2005, and she lapsed into a coma on November 3.
 At 4:38 a.m. on November 6, 2005, Honda died at the Juntendo University Hospital in Bunkyō, Tokyo, officially from acute myelogenous leukemia.
 She was 38 at the time of her death.

 Discography

+During her life, Honda released 14 original albums, 5 compilation albums, 25 physical singles, 1 digital single and 6 home-video releases.